Rugged007/MyWebsite/README.md

 You may alsodfd see any lint errors in the consyfhole.xdjdsdfsd
 ### `npm commit`dsxc
 xc
-Launches the test runner in the interactive watch mode.\vxc See the section about [runningdhsh tests](https://facebook.github.io/create-react-app/docs/running-tests)
+Launches the test runner in the interactive watch mode.\vxcnmnm See the section about [runningdhsh tests](https://facebook.github.io/create-react-app/docs/running-tests)
 ### `npm run build`
 ddsddfdf